Kylie Jenner is pregnant, expecting second child with Travis Scott

 "Eighteen grandchildren.
 I keep telling the girls — they're not too excited about this, but — I wanna go for 30," Caitlyn is heard saying.
 "Thirty grandchildren.
 It's a round number.
 I just found out the other day that I have another one in the oven.
 Yes, I found that out the other day.
 So that's 19, so we only got 10 to go."

 The Olympic champion has six children, Kylie, Kendall, Brody, Brandon, Cassandra and Burt, and four stepchildren, Kourtney, Kim, Khloé and Rob.
+However, Page Six reports Burt is expecting his third child so that's likely who Caitlyn was referring to.

 Fans have been speculating for a while now Kylie might be pregnant, but the cosmetics mogul has yet to comment publicly.
 A rep for Jenner didn't respond to Yahoo's request for comment.

 Kylie, 24, and Scott, born Jacques Bermon Webster II, secretly welcomed Stormi Webster in February 2018.
 It's no surprise they are equally as hush-hush with baby no. 2.